Excelsior Dolomites Life Resort is a 4-star-superior, family-run hotel in San Vigilio di Marebbe/St. Vigil in Enneberg in the Italian Dolomites.

 Overall, we enjoyed our experience staying at Excelsior Dolomites Life Resort.
 We loved our suite, the quality of the dinner, the adults-only Sky Spa, and the location.

 The resort looks uniform and aesthetically harmonious from the outside.
 The interior, however, is a bit discombobulated.
 Newly renovated contemporary spaces clash with the dated areas of the hotel.
-But, this observation will soon be obsolete, as many areas of the hotel will be renovated in Spring.
+But, this observation will soon be obsolete, as many areas of the hotel will be renovated in spring.

 We think this is a great hotel in the Dolomites for families with children, as there are many spaces and activities devoted to children.